Meccano was founded in Liverpool by Frank Hornby in 1901 and was to become one of Britain’s most important toy-makers in the 20th Century.

 For the Meccano cruise liner, for instance, toyshops could offer an astonishing array of funnels, all decked out in the colours of P&O, Blue Star, Cunard, Ellerman, Holland-Afrika – or any of 23 other Merchant Navy liveries.

+By the time of Frank Hornby’s death in September 1936, Meccano had developed from a one-man business in a tiny home workshop into a huge international company.
 The Meccano Boy – “so happy, so infectious that all boys love me and smile with sheer joy when they see me” – had become an icon of childhood and his praises were sung by a succession of copywriters.